CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_progbasics.md

 #### What is the purpose of the in and not in membership operators in Python?
 #### What does the + operator mean when used with strings in Python?
 #### Explain f strings in Python?

+#  it is a string that can include variable names and change it's characters accordingly

 #### Name 4 iterable types in Python!
 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
 #### Does the order of the function definitions matter in Python?
 Why?